-Arr matey, I see yee be interested in the best pirate games on PC.
+Arr matey, ye be interested in the best pirate games on PC, do ye?
 Why, it’ll always be a good idea to want to be a buccaneer.
 The clash o’ swords, the deck at your feet, the sea in yer beard, the grog in your stomach – ‘tis a pirate’s life that’s right for us.

-Right, that’s enough talking like that, it’s starting to give me a headache.
+Right, that’s enough of that, it’s starting to give me a headache.
 There’s nothing more liberating than being a pirate.
-No, not that kind of pirate – you’ll want to pay for this selection of games to support the creators and get the best experience possible.
-From insult swordfighting to dodging krakens, the PC boasts the finest pirate games out there.
-Let’s have a look then, shall we?
-Let’s run our swords through the best pirate games on PC.
-Just try not to spill your grog on the way, landlubber.
+No, not that kind of pirate – you’ll want to pay for most of these games to support the creators and get the best experience possible, but there are a few free PC games included below for that feeling of looting booty without the actual piracy.
+So, from insult sword-fighting to dodging krakens, let’s run our swords through the best PC games that incorporate swashbuckling piracy on this high seas.
+Just try not to spill your grog on the way through the best pirate games on pc, landlubber.

 The first Pillars of Eternity was an attempt to recapture what made classic fantasy RPGs so beloved, and it was a damn good job.
 For the sequel, however, developer Obsidian Entertainment took a swashbuckling direction, and made one of the best games of 2018.